aswitwicka/literature_pollinators/README.md

 ## Introduction
 Literature on the impacts of various groups of pesticides on insect pollinators.
-Literature on the RNA-seq and other bioinformatics methods.
+Literature on the RNA-seq and other methods.

 ## Reviews on pollinators and neonicotinoid insecticides
 * Bass, C., Field, L.M., 2018.
 Neonicotinoids.
 Current Biology 28, R772–R773. https://doi.org/10.1016/j.cub.2018.05.061